freenas/freenas-docs/userguide/intro.rst

 * Uptime graphs have been removed from the :menuselection:`Reporting --> System` tab.

-* :menuselection:`Virtual Machines --> Device` add and edit forms now have a :guilabel:`Device Order` field to set boot priority for VM devices.
+* :menuselection:`Virtual Machines --> Device`
+  add and edit forms now have a :guilabel:`Device Order` field to set boot priority for VM devices.

+* :menuselection:`Tasks --> Cloud Sync Task --> ADD`
+  has three new fields: :guilabel:`Take Snapshot`, :guilabel:`Pre-script`, and :guilabel:`Post-script`.

 RELEASE-U1
 ~~~~~~~~~~